-Our work deals with a non-planar incompressible turbulent channel flow, studied via Direct Numerical Simulations (DNS).
-One of the channel walls is flat, and the other has a relatively small two-dimensional bump.
+Our work deals with a non-planar incompressible turbulent channel flow, studied via DNS.
+One of the channel walls is flat, and the other has a relatively small twodimensional bump.
 Two bump profiles with the same height are considered, to produce an attached and a separated flow.
 Streamwise-travelling waves for the reduction of frictional drag are imposed at the lower non-planar wall, and their effect on the total drag is measured.

-The DNS code, introduced by Luchini (2016), solves the incompressible Navier-Stokes equations written in primitive variables on a staggered Cartesian grid.
+The DNS code, introduced by Luchini (2016), solves the incompressible Navier- Stokes equations written in primitive variables on a staggered Cartesian grid.
 Second-order finite differences are used in every direction.
-The momentum equations are advanced in time by a fractional time-stepping method using a third-order Runge-Kutta scheme.
-The Poisson equation for the pressure is solved by an iterative SOR algorithm.
+The momentum equations are advanced in time by a fractional time stepping method using a third-order Runge-Kutta scheme.
+The Poisson equation for the pressure is solved by an iterative successive over-relaxation (known as SOR) algorithm.
 The non-planar wall is dealt with via an implicit immersed-boundary method, implemented in staggered variables to be continuous with respect to boundary crossing and numerically stable at all distances from the boundary (Luchini 2013, 2016).

-The computational domain (a sketch is shown in figure 1, with the bump on the lower wall) is made by two streamwise-adjacent portions of similar length: the upstream volume with planar walls is streamwise-periodic, and feeds the downstream one where inflow and outflow conditions are used.
+The computational domain (a sketch is shown in figure 1, with the bump on the lower wall) is made by two streamwise-adjacent portions of similar length: the 896 A10-4 upstream volume with planar walls is streamwise-periodic, and feeds the downstream one where inflow and outflow conditions are used.
 Periodic conditions are used everywhere for the spanwise direction, and no-slip and no-penetration are enforced on the walls.
-The outflow condition extrapolates the velocity components according to:
+The outflow condition extrapolates the velocity components according to where $U_c(z)$ is the profile of the mean convection velocity of turbulent fluctuations defined as in Quadrio & Luchini (2003), and implemented as the mean velocity profile of the plane channel flow, modified in the near-wall region to have $U_c^+(z) \ge 10$ .
+Alternative outflow conditions have been tested, finding negligible differences in the results.

-$$\frac{\partial u_i}{\partial t} + U_c \frac{\partial u_i}{\partial x} = 0, \qquad i = 1, 2, 3$$ (2.1)
+$$\frac{\partial u_i}{\partial t} + U_c \frac{\partial u_i}{\partial x} = 0, \quad i = 1, 2, 3,$$ (2.1)